The Origin Story

 So I quit.
 Having made a couple things, I probably left a couple works in progress and a lump of clay on a shelf and gave up.

 Somehow, with a little instruction, my hands knew what to do.
 I centred the little lump, opened and pulled a respectable cup.
 Perfect?
 Of course not.
 But not bad for 25 years later.
 I was hooked.
 I drove home wondering what I would need to set up at home, how much was a wheel, where can I put a kiln.
 Then my inner voice said "SLOOOOOOW DOOWWN".
-But it was too late, I was obsessed with figuring it all out right away, watching every YouTube tutorial, finding out what I needed and what I could do without, to start.
-And I waited to buy a wheel... for a whole 3 weeks and 2 more classes.
+But it was too late, I was obsessed with figuring it all out right away, watching every YouTube tutorial, finding out what I needed and what I could do without to start.